Heretic

 Growing visibly uneasy with the confrontational tenor of the conversation and Reed’s perplexing behavior – he keeps getting up to check on his wife, who has still not appeared – Barnes and Paxton debate the merits of cutting their evangelical losses and just walking out the front door.
 Alas, their fate was sealed the moment that they crossed their host’s threshold and handed him their wet coats (with their bike-lock key unfortunately in Barnes’ pocket).
 Reed isn’t actually a prospective convert, of course, or even a workaday argument-enjoyer, but a monster who intends to terrorize this pair of barely adult women with his supposedly towering intellect.
 He’s every awful stereotype of a smug Reddit atheist in the flesh, less interested in defending his godless worldview than in showing off for a literally captive audience, preferably one that is easily cowed by rhetorical tricks and low-key physical bullying.

 Paxton might fit the bill: The childish, embarrassed way she pronounces “pornography” in an early scene with her companion points to a certain guilelessness, as does the breathless way that she follows the church’s proselytization script.
-Barnes seems to be made of sterner stuff, however, and not just because she’s played by Yellowjackets bad-girl breakout Thatcher.
+Barnes seems to be made of sterner stuff, and not just because she’s played by Yellowjackets bad-girl breakout Thatcher.
 Both Beck and Woods’ screenplay and the actor’s performance hint at Barnes’ trauma-toughened worldliness, as well as a psychological nimbleness that Reed doesn’t anticipate.
 However, Heretic’s monster is just as agile, and over the course of the feature’s intense 110 minutes, he repeatedly shifts his tactics in response to the curveballs thrown by his hostages.
 Reed believes he’s playing Risk while his sheep-like captives are fumbling their way through Candyland, but his smooth-as-shit arrogance is actually a secret weakness.
 He can’t even fathom the prospect of being outwitted by a pair of Gen Z Mormons – Gen Z Mormon girls, no less.

 Befitting a feature in which the villain delights in hearing his own voice, Heretic is a relatively talky horror film.
 Projecting the cheerful self-importance and latent misogyny of every internet pseudo-intellectual who is “just asking questions,” Reed walks his victims (and thus the audience) through a well-rehearsed knockoff TED talk on Comparative Religions 101.
 He also touches on a few other topics, like simulation theory and the neuroscience of near-death experiences, but Reed’s beef is with the phenomenon of organized religion generally, which he aims to disprove with some questionable experiments and bravura showmanship.
 The irony is that while Reed might have a worldview similar to that of vocally godless public intellectuals like Richard Dawkins, Daniel Dennett, and the late Christopher Hitchens, his tactics are pulled from the well-worn playbook of creationists and other religious flimflam artists.